aclemons/emailrelay/doc/userguide.md

         emailrelay --as-server --pop --pop-auth=/etc/pop.auth

-You will need to create the POP authentication secrets file containing usernames and passwords, as above.
+You will need to create the `--pop-auth` secrets file.
+It should contain one line of text that gives the username and password that your e-mail client will use when connecting to E-MailRelay, for example:

+        server plain user1 password1

+If you are using [POP][] to view a spool directory that is also being used for e-mail forwarding then you should use `--pop-no-delete`.
-If you use more than one e-mail client program then you will probably want to make independent copies of your e-mails for each.
-Use a `--filter` program to copy the e-mail files into multiple sub-directories of the main spool directory and then use `--pop-by-name` so that each e-mail client accesses its own sub-directory according to which account name it used when authenticating.

-The filter can be an external program or the built-in `copy:` filter:
+If using more than one e-mail client program then you might want to make independent copies of your e-mails for each client.
+Use a `--filter` program to copy the e-mail files into sub-directories of the main spool directory and then use `--pop-by-name` so that each e-mail client accesses its own sub-directory according to which account name it used when authenticating.
+The filter can be an external program, or just use the built-in `copy:` filter.

-        emailrelay --as-server --filter=copy:pop --pop --pop-by-name --pop-auth=/etc/pop.auth

-Add the account for each e-mail client in the POP authentication secrets file and manually create the corresponding sub-directory.

-The `--pop-by-name` option is also useful when e-mail messages are being copied into individual mailboxes by the `deliver:` filter.
-In this case each sub-directory is a mailbox containing only those e-mails that are addressed to the mailbox owner.

 ![popbyname.png](popbyname.png)

-Refer to the `Delivery` section in the E-MailRelay reference document for more information.

-If you are using POP to view a spool directory that is also being used for e-mail forwarding then you should use `--pop-no-delete`.

 IMAP
 ----